Airbus order surge lifts cash-rich EADS

-"I think you will hear something on that in 2011," Finance Director Hans Peter Ring told journalists, adding that the company's previously stated target of 1-2 billion euros in acquisitions was "not a magic figure".
+"I think you will hear something on that in 2011," Finance Director Hans Peter Ring told journalists, adding that the company's previously stated target of 1-2 billion euros in acquisitions was "not a magic figure."

-EADS, Europe's top aerospace group, wants to expand its $1.2 billion U.S. revenue by about tenfold to help reduce its reliance on commercial jets and is under increased pressure to deliver on its strategy after losing a competition to supply air tankers to the U.S. Air Force.
+EADS, Europe's largest aerospace group, wants to expand its $1.2 billion U.S. revenue by about tenfold to help reduce its reliance on commercial jets and is under increased pressure to deliver on its strategy after losing a competition to supply air tankers to the U.S. Air Force.

 "The commercial market has seen an impressive rebound, especially in the growth-hungry emerging markets," Ring said.

-EADS shares were up 3.6% at 20.555 euros by 0946, the top gainers on the French benchmark CAC 40 index, after earlier rising as much as 4.2%.
+EADS shares were up 2.9 percent at 20.41 euros by 1306 GMT, the second-highest gainer on the French benchmark CAC 40 index <.FCHI>, after earlier rising as much as 4.2 percent.

 As oil prices rise, airlines are for now placing orders to renew fleets with more fuel-efficient planes.
 But any further dramatic increase in oil could stifle demand, analysts say.

-EADS posted higher than expected 2010 revenue of 45.8 billion euros ($63.65 billion), up 7%, and operating profit of 1.231 billion euros.
+EADS posted higher than expected 2010 revenue of 45.8 billion euros ($63.65 billion), up 7 percent, and operating profit of 1.231 billion euros.

 The Franco-German-led group restored a dividend of 22 euro cents after posting a net profit of 553 million euros.